borgbase/vorta.borgbase.com/index.md

 - **One place** to view all point-in-time archives and restore individual files.

 ## Installation
 Vorta should work on all platforms that support Qt and Borg.
 This includes macOS, Ubuntu, Debian, Fedora, Arch Linux and many others.
-Windows is currently not supported by Borg, but this may change in the future.
+Windows is currently not fully supported by Borg, but this may change in the future.

-For available packages and instructions, see [Download](download).
+See [here](install) for available packages and install instructions.

 ## Usage
 Learn how to set up a backup workflow to a [local](usage/local) or [remote](usage/remote) destination.
 And most importantly, how to restore files later.